Po1ntz/KMCInteractions/README.md

 | Delay        | Duration in milliseconds to wait before applying the slowfall  |
 | Target Owner | Should the interaction affect the owner instead of the target  |

-> [!IMPORTANT]
-> While testing this interaction was placed in parallel with the knockback interaction.
-If it's placed in another location it may have unintended side effects

 ### Knockback

 > [!WARNING]